bryanlzl/Pentago/README.md

 2) check_move - Check's validity of the player's move [player is not allowed to put on occupied pieces of the board] - Input board, row, col, Output True/False

-3) rotation - Rotates one of four 3x3 quadrant of the board once, either clockwise of anti-clockwise - Input board and rot, Output board
+3) rotation - Rotates one of four 3x3 quadrant of the board once, either clockwise of anti-clockwise (refer to rotateIDpic) - Input board and rot, Output board

 4) victory_board - Checks board for consecutive 5-in-a-row pieces to determine a win, full board with no player winning (draw) and no win conditions -